 Cash vs. Card

-You only really need cash to pay in smaller stores, markets and street vendors, taxis and buses which normally take cash only, and for tipping.
-My tip is to use your card for larger expenses and to keep cash and small change handy for smaller ones.
+You only really need cash to pay in smaller stores, markets, street vendors, taxis, and buses, which normally take cash only, and for tipping.
+One of my travel tips for Mexico is to use your card for larger expenses and to keep cash and small change handy for smaller ones.

 Withdrawing Cash In Mexico